 Direct and indirect effects of fishing on the biological/ecological environment are described in Section 4.1.2 and incorporated here by reference.
 This action would define when an entity with a shareholder account that is not associated with a commercial reef fish permit must divest their shares as needed to meet the requirements set in Action 1 or the shares would be reclaimed by NMFS.
-Shares would need to divested upon implementation of Action 1 (Alternative 1), within a grace period from when Action 1 is implemented (Alternative 2) defined by options of 1, 3, and 5 years (Options 2a-2c, respectively), or a grace period subsequent to Action 1 being implemented (Alternative 3) defined by options of 1, 3, and 5 years (Options 3a-3c, respectively).
+Shares would need to divested upon implementation of Action 1 (Alternative 1), within a grace period from when Action 1 is implemented (Alternative 2) defined by options of 1, 3, and 5 years (Options 2a-2c, respectively), or a grace period depending on the circumstances subsequent to Action 1 being implemented (Preferred Alternatives 3 and 4) defined by options of 1, 3, and 5 years (Options 3a-3c and 4a-4c, respectively).
 Any effects from this action would not be direct, but rather indirect.
-Through divesting shares from one account to another, or from one shareholder to a different shareholder, may cause a shift in vessels being used and gear types being deployed.
+Although divesting shares from one account to another, or from one shareholder to a different shareholder, may cause a shift in vessels being used and gear types being deployed, it is difficult to predict how this would affect the prosecution of the fishery.
 However, any effect would likely be minimal regardless of the alternative because the most shares would likely remain in use within the program and total harvests are constrained by ACLs and quotas.

-4.2.3 Direct and Indirect Effects on the Economic Environment implementing this amendment.
+4.2.3 Direct and Indirect Effects on the Economic Environment

+All alternatives considered in this action would only be relevant if the Council elects to require that shareholder accounts be associated with permits to obtain or maintain IFQ shares in Action 1.
+Alternative 1 (No Action) would reclaim IFQ shares from all shareholder accounts that do not meet the requirement set in Action 1 on the day of the effective date of the final rule implementing this amendment.
 Therefore, owners of non-compliant IFQ shareholder accounts would incur economic losses equivalent to the value of their shares.
 Figure 1.1.1 provides the percentages of RS-IFQ and GT-IFQ shares held in accounts without a commercial reef fish permit between 2007 and 2017.
 Average share prices by share category are provided in Table 3.4.2.6.
 However, aggregate economic losses would be mitigated by future economic benefits accruing to future recipients of the reclaimed shares.
 Reclaimed shares would be held in a NMFS account that currently contains the shares reclaimed through Amendment 36A until the Council determines the method and recipients of the shares.
 The longer reclaimed shares are held in a NMFS account, the smaller the benefits to future recipients would be because each passing calendar year would deprive potential users from the value of the annual allocations that could have been fished during that period.